educredentials/cli-vc-wallet/README.md

 * Third party libraries should be wrapped in a way that they adhere to these above design goals.
 * Results should be printed to stdout as plain text or json.
 * Commands that take an input, should take it from stdin.
+* The wallet is entirely stateless.
+Any state needed for signing, listing, requesting must be passed into the commands as input.
 * We support only the latest versions of specs.

 ## Non Design goals